Richardaeld/Fat_Racoon_Kitchen/README.md

 ## Goals
 ### User Goals
 + I want to find a recipe for dinner. <!---- Testing Random Recipe -->
-+ I want to use my smart phone or tablet to as a recipe book. <!-- Testing Text Coss Out Function -->
++ I want to use my smart phone or tablet as a recipe book. <!-- Testing Text Coss Out Function -->
 + I want to find a new chicken dish to cook. <!-- Testing All_Recipe And Recipe_List Pagination-->
 + I want a place to leave a recipe so I can easiy find. <!-- Testing Recipe Upload -->
-+ I want help deciding what to cook for dinner and I like a chefs recipes. <!-- Testing Search Chef Name -->
++ I want help deciding what to cook for dinner and I like a specific chef's recipes. <!-- Testing Search Chef Name -->
 + I want a easy to make recipe. <!-- Testing Browse Button for Lazy Favorites Recipes -- >
 <!-- + I want a recipe to surprise my significant other with -->
-+ I cant remember the name of a recipe that i like <!-- Testing Recipe Favorites Function -->
++ I can't remember the name of a recipe that i like <!-- Testing Recipe Favorites Function -->
 + I want an easy to read recipe layout while Im cooking <!-- Testing Text Coss Out Function -->
 + I lack confidence in my cooking ability and need help. <!-- Testing Lessons Index Cards -->
 <!-- make a test that uses crud -->